Aloe lolwensis: Taxonomy and history

 First collected as early as 1989, Aloe lolwensis was described by Leonard Eric Newton in 2001 based on specimens collected from Rusinga Island, an island on Lake Victoria in western Kenya.
 The specific epithet lolwensis is derived from Nam Lolwe, the Luo name for Lake Victoria, in reference to the type location.
 The description was published in volume 73 of the Cactus and Succulent Journal.

 Initially known only from Kenya, this species would be discovered growing in southern Uganda, close to Lake Victoria, in 2008.

 Distribution and habitat

 Aloe lolwensis grows on the islands and surrounding areas of Lake Victoria in Kenyan and Ugandan territory.
 In Kenya it is known from Rusinga Island, Mfangano Island, and Pyramid Island, while in Uganda it is known from Busia District.
 It grows in grasslands and rocky areas at altitudes of 1220–1550 m above sea level.

 Description

 Aloe lolwensis is a relatively large Aloe, forming a compact rosette with upright leaves.
+It is a stemless species capable of reproducing by suckering to form dense clumps.